 Write a brief biographical note, including present position title, responsibilities, job location, degrees earned and where, and an e-mail address if you would like it included.
 Include a photo of the author(s) if possible.
 (Whether scanned from hard copy or shot with a digital camera, please send photos with a resolution of 300 dpi or 600 dpi.
 If using a digital camera to shoot a new photo, choose a plain, flat, light or dark background that contrasts with facial tone and clothing.
 Avoid harsh lighting, which causes dark shadows.
 Avoid floral patterns or outdoor settings for backgrounds.)

-11. Author Copies and Reprints
+11. PDFs and Reprints

 12. Contact Information